5 Family Camping Tips for New Campers | Tent Camping Tips

 I am also a huge fan of Space Bags .
 While I love the large ones that require a vacuum to remove the air, I am equally enamored with the ones that you roll the air out of.
-Not only does this allow me to get large, bulky items into my containers, but it also helps me keep clean and dirty (or wet) items separated.
+Not only does this allow me to get large, bulky items (like comforters) into my containers, but it also helps me keep clean and dirty (or wet) items separated.

 Invest in an inflatable mattress.
 Make sure it has an air pump of some sort- you don't want to be stuck blowing it up manually!
 You can find air mattresses that take batteries, but that is expensive.
 If I don't have electricity at my campsite I make sure to have a DC adapter in my car.

 Bring a blanket to go under your air mattress to protect it from anything on the ground that might puncture it, another to go on top of the air mattress (below the sheet) as that plastic gets cold at night, and a nice thick one to cover your self with.

 If you have kids who still take naps- or if you just want them to relax for a while in the afternoon- try to get a campsite with electricity and bring a fan.
 Tents can get very hot and muggy in the afternoon; the tiniest bit of sunlight shining on your tent will raise the heat to sauna levels.
 Trust me- I've done it both ways and the fan is a life saver.

-Tip #3: Clothing
+Camping Tip #3: Clothing to Pack for Camping

-If you plan to hike remember jeans, long sleeve shirts, sturdy shoes and a hat.
-Save yourself as much as possible from scratches, ticks and other creepy crawlies that live in the forest.
+If you plan to hike remember jeans, long sleeve shirts, sturdy shoes, and a hat.
+Save yourself as much as possible from scratches, ticks, and other creepy crawlies that live in the forest.

-Tip #4: Food and Planning a Camping Menu
+Camping Tip #4: Food and Planning a Camping Menu

 No one is expecting a gourmet meal when you begin camping.
 Plan meals with easy to grill foods: hot dogs, brats, burgers, veggies, chips, potatoes, marshmallows.

-Want to try your hand at campfire cooking?
+Ready to upgrade your campfire cooking?

-Tip #5: Cooking
+Camping Tip #5: Campfire Cooking

 The great thing about cast iron is that you don't wash it.
-Just scrape it out, maybe cook out any thing left in it, and it's ready to use again.
+Just scrape it out, maybe add some water and cook out any thing left in it, and it's ready to use again.
 (Bring oil for cooking- it will keep the cast iron seasoned and keep food from sticking.)